zhanglidong/EsenthelEngine/README.md

 You can create unlimited number of games/apps using Esenthel Engine.
 You can redistribute Esenthel Engine source code.
 You can make changes to Esenthel Engine source code.

+ATTRIBUTION
+You don't have to show Esenthel Logo or mention the Engine anywhere in your game/app, but it would be cool if you could.

 LIMITATIONS
 Esenthel Engine code/algorithms/designs may NOT be used for development/improvement of other Game Engines.